📌 Key Takeaway: Data turns environmental performance from a vague goal into something organizations can measure, compare, and improve over time.

 The same logic applies to lifecycle assessments.
 Looking at a product from raw material extraction through disposal gives organizations a fuller understanding of environmental impact.
 That broader view helps teams make better decisions about materials, production methods, transport, and end-of-life planning.
 It also keeps sustainability work grounded in the full operational picture rather than a single isolated metric.

 The strongest sustainability strategies are usually the ones tied directly to observed data.
 They save time because teams are not chasing every possible issue.
 They save resources because the work targets the real source of impact.
 And they improve credibility because the organization can explain why a particular change was made.
+Data does not replace judgment, but it keeps strategy anchored to what the operation is actually doing.

 Engaging Stakeholders with Data